-- allkeys-random: evict random keys in order to make space for the new data added.
+- allkeys-random: evict keys randomly in order to make space for the new data added.

-- volatile-random: evict random keys in order to make space for the new data added, but only evict keys with an expire set.
+- volatile-random: evict keys randomly in order to make space for the new data added, but only evict keys with an expire set.

 The policies volatile-lru, volatile-random and volatile-ttl behave like noeviction if there are no keys to evict matching the prerequisites.

 To pick the right eviction policy is important depending on the access pattern of your application, however you can reconfigure the policy at runtime while the application is running, and monitor the number of cache misses and hits using the Redis INFO output in order to tune your setup.